hanchiang/my-website-hashnode/cl41b49nj003ol6nvb9uo8aod.md

 ### Home feed

-The home feed comes in a 3 columns format that is commonly used in writing platforms, similar to [DEV](https://dev.to/).
-A navigation bar on the left, a main content block in the middle, and a utility column on the right.
+The home feed is in a three-column format, similar to [DEV](https://dev.to/).
+There's a navigation bar on the left, a main content block in the center, and a utility column on the right.

 ![hashnode home feed.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1654418656381/G74KQzGIn.png align="left")